 Obviously, there are times when this is impossible, no matter how hard you try.
 Still, it’s critical that managers do their best to show remote employees that they are valued team members even if they’re not physically present.

 Since remote employees do not receive visual cues from other team members, it’s all the more important to make sure they feel included through regular communication.

-You don’t have to hold people’s hands when they’re remote, but there is nothing wrong with dropping in for a quick check-in about their work or going out for lunch with them.
+You don’t have to hold people’s hands when they’re remote, but there is nothing wrong with dropping in for a quick Sync-Up about their work or going out for lunch with them.
 It will make them feel more like a part of the company culture and is another example of a connection that can make employees feel appreciated.

 Being available for your remote employees (or having someone who is directly available for them) is a great way to keep employees engaged.
 If they have a question about the tasks they need to complete, it will be much easier for them to ask someone in person than by sending an email.

 Remote employees may require more effort than those who come into an office every day, but it is worthwhile because many organizations are adopting a remote-friendly work arrangement moving forward, so remote working is here to stay.
-Plus, it’s in the company’s best interest since remote employee outperform their in-person colleagues anyway.
+Plus, it’s in the company’s best interest since remote contributors outperform their in-person colleagues anyway.
 With just a little bit of effort from managers and creativity from employees, there is no reason why a business cannot have a successful remote working experience.